ryansteed/heuristic-moral-machine/log.md

 - Label threshold

 ### Paper outline
+- Section on framing: what is a morality problem? what are some examples in industry? do we need to re-frame existing problems? (are all problems moral problems?)
+  + What constitutes a *moral* problem (as opposed to another preferences problem)
+  + show how this would look from regulator side, and from industry side - when would a regulator require this system?
+  + if we are treating these case studies as unrealistic representations, need to at least describe how this would translate to realistic representations
 - Heilmeier's catechism
 - Here is a new method
   + Make it clear we are not trying to represent voter's responses - this is an alternate method